uvarc/rc-website/content/userinfo/hpc/cpu-best-practices.md

 Aim to request an appropriate amount memory for all of your jobs.
 •	Target utilization: ~80–90% of requested memory

-If you are running many similar jobs (e.g., job arrays, parameter sweeps, workflows processing many different samples, etc.), it’s important to **estimate memory needs before scaling up.**
+If you are running many similar jobs (e.g., job arrays, parameter sweeps, workflows processing many different samples, etc.), it is especially important to **estimate memory needs before scaling up.**

 **Why this matters**

 Submitting hundreds or thousands of jobs with overestimated memory can:
 •	Increase queue wait times
+•	Compound wasted memory
 •	Reduce overall cluster throughput
 •	Lead to significant unused allocated memory
 •	Once all a node's memory is used, any remaining CPUs on a node are inaccessible to other users.